rmp135/codenames/docs/routes.md

 Performs an action for a game by joinToken.

 Action can be either `select` for an Agent to select a card, or `reveal` for a Spy to reveal it.
-The user must be authorized to perform the relevant action.
+The user must be authorized to reveal.

 ### Request